-I have been hired many times by a variety of event coordinators to talk about sharks, interactions, bites, rescue attempts and other how to's.
-I currently offer three talks.
+Over time, I have been hired by a variety of event coordinators to talk about sharks, interactions, bites, rescue attempts, and others.
+I offer a range of talks.
 However, should you be interested in a different topic, let me know.

-Here is short video and what to expect when I am on stage:
+Here is a short video and what to expect when I am on stage:

 1) Facing a shark?
 Deal With it - and Feel Safe

-So why is dealing with sharks in the wild still such an unknown?
+So why is dealing with sharks still such an unknown?
 Aren’t there researchers out there studying the true nature of these animals?
-No, they aren’t and there isn’t.
+No, they aren’t, and there isn’t.
 Only a handful of scientists study shark-human interaction and body language.
-This talk is about the insight of such work and the most intriguing questions of all: what is the thinking process behind a shark’s approach, how does a shark interpret a new situation, what factors likely dominate such an approach?
-Questions like these are studied through series of tests between sharks and humans in defined but free, non-restricted scenarios, and answers given to the “Why me?” and “What do I have to do?” questions.
+This talk is about the insight of such work and the most intriguing questions.
+What is the thinking process behind a shark’s approach; how does a shark interpret a new situation; what factors likely dominate such an approach?
+Questions like these are studied through series of tests between sharks and humans in defined but free, non-restricted scenarios and answers given to the “Why me?” and “What do I have to do?” questions.

 Erich shares his motivation and knowledge about facing sharks and how everybody can learn and not just be among them but also how to communicate.
-You learn what to look for when a shark approaches, what factors influence the situation the most and most importantly how to act and react in a safe manner based on the shark’s signaling.
+You learn what to look for when a shark approaches, what factors influence the situation the most, and most importantly, how to act and react in a safely manner based on the shark’s signaling.

 This talk is ideal for: